The Syllable Series Part Three: The R Controlled Syllable

 What does all this talk of bossiness have to do with r-controlled syllables?

 Years ago at the beginning of my journey in working with dyslexic children and multisensory instruction, I was trained in Project Read Phonology.
 This was before my formal OG training.
 When we got to the syllable types, we called the r-controlled syllable the ‘Bossy R’.
-Anyone remember the Bossy R?
-We had a picture of a letter r appearing to bark at the vowel that preceded it.
+Does anyone remember the Bossy R?
+We had a picture of the letter r appearing to bark at the vowel that preceded it.
 It had a mean face and it sure looked bossy.

 What is the r-controlled syllable?